-Old-school Doom and its sequels come to Switch, Xbox One, and PS4 – TechCrunch
+Old-school Doom and its sequels come to Switch, Xbox One and PS4 – TechCrunch

 Thinking about what to do this weekend?
 Think no more.
-Doom, Doom II, and Doom 3 have all just appeared on the Switch, Xbox One, and PS4, giving you no excuse not to play these classics.
+Doom, Doom II and Doom 3 have all just appeared on the Switch, Xbox One and PS4, giving you no excuse not to play these classics.
 All the time.
 Over and over.
 Rip and tear!

 The announcement was made at QuakeCon 2019, the annual gathering of slayers and gibbers where id Software usually shows off its latest wares.
 Or in this case, its earliest.